 Configuring a mid tier to launch a browser in a different mid tier

-If you use BMC Remedy ITSM Suite applications, see .
+If you use BMC Helix ITSM applications, see .

-In the Server Name field, type the name of the server used for the remote AR System server in the midtier config tool of the remote mid tier.
+In the Server Name field, type the name of the server used for the remote AR System server in the Mid Tier Configuration Tool of the remote Mid Tier.

-If you enter the Fully Qualified Domain Name (FQDN) of the AR System server, then make sure that the FQDN of the remote AR System server can be resolved by using the domain name system (DNS) from the central mid tier server and from the remote mid tier server.
+If you enter the Fully Qualified Domain Name (FQDN) of the AR System server, make sure that the FQDN of the remote AR System server can be resolved by using the domain name system (DNS) from the central Mid Tier server and from the remote mid tier server.

-In the Web Path field, type the mid tier base URL for the remote mid tier.
+In the Web Path field, enter the mid tier base URL for the remote Mid Tier.

-If there is a load balancer situated between the browser and the remote mid tier, then type the URL of the load balancer instead of the mid tier base URL.
+If there is a load balancer situated between the browser and the remote Mid Tier, type the URL of the load balancer instead of the mid tier base URL.

-If higher security is needed with encryption at all levels, the mid tier server can also be set up with HTTPS protocol.
+If you need higher security with encryption at all levels, you can set up the mid tier server with HTTPS protocol.
 However, this might impair performance to end users due to multiple levels of encryption and decryption.

 If you configure multiple remote servers on the same reverse proxy, configure those servers with name-based virtual hosting and not URI path-based naming.
 For example, one central server and two remote servers on a single reverse proxy would be named hub.eng.remedy.com, spoke1.eng.remedy.com, and spoke2.eng.remedy.com.
 For details, see .

-You can only process a request in one session at a time.
+You can process requests in only one session at a time.
 Therefore, click Open in New Window only once and then process that request.
 If you log on to the remote server in another browser window on the remote AR System server, and then close the new window without logging off, you can receive an error while attempting to process a request in the original session.
 This error is caused by concurrent sessions.